Generic Name: iron polysaccharide (I ern paw lee SACK ah ride)

 Drugs other than those listed here may also interact with Niferex.
 Talk to your doctor and pharmacist before taking any other prescription or over-the-counter medicines while taking iron polysaccharide.

-More Niferex resources
+More about Niferex (iron polysaccharide)

 Where can I get more information?